 - Check if the drilling is done properly.
 The drilling process may not be always precise for some or all PCBs.
 In such cases, holes can be shifted from their actual drill positions.
 If there is too much shifting, the PCBs may become unusable, and may still pass the electrical test.
 If you find the drilling quality of a manufacturer is not good enough, it is better to not use their services anymore.

 - Check if there is any significant solder mask layer shifting.
 This can cause SMD pads to be unusable.
 Also, check the solder mask consistency.
-If the layers are not consistent in color and thickness, that may be indicating poor processes and machines used.
+If the layers are not consistent in color and thickness, that may indicate poor processes and machines used.

 - Check the quality of the silkscreen.
 Manufacturers use different methods for printing silkscreen and depending on the method, the quality can be different.
 Some manufacturers such as OSH Park deliver precise silkscreen text even for smaller font sizes.